-With the implementation of the Ipad program here at Bishop Alemany High School and the diminishing use of printed textbooks, locker usage has become unnecessary.
+With the implementation of the iPad program here at Bishop Alemany High School and the diminishing use of printed textbooks, locker usage has become unnecessary.
 Most students do not use lockers, therefore, automatic assignment of lockers will no longer occur.
-If your student is in need of a locker, they should contact the Deans Office at deans@alemany.org to request a locker.
+If your student is in need of a locker, they should contact the Dean's Office at Deans@alemany.org to request a locker.

-Lockers may be used before school, during nutrition, the first and last ten minutes of lunch and after school only.
+Lockers may be used before school, during nutrition, the first and last ten minutes of lunch, and after school only.

 - Bishop Alemany assumes no responsibility for loss of any personal property due to theft or damage. - All students must purchase and use an official Bishop Alemany lock from the Bishop Alemany bookstore.
-All unauthorized locks will be cut off. - Students may only use their assigned locker and are responsible for keeping them in good condition.
-Bishop Alemany reserves the right to search lockers at any time.
-Students are responsible for all items found in their lockers. - Students are also responsible for following all other locker rules posted in classrooms, locker halls, etc. - The same rules apply to the use of PE lockers, which are for PE materials only and not to be used for storing books or other classroom equipment
+All unauthorized locks will be cut off. - Students may only use their assigned locker and are responsible for keeping them in good condition. - Bishop Alemany reserves the right to search lockers at any time without notice.
+It is the proper function of school authorities to inspect lockers and to prevent their use for unauthorized or illegal purposes.
+Students are responsible for anything found in their assigned locker. - Students are also responsible for following all other locker rules posted in classrooms, locker halls, etc. - The same rules apply to the use of PE lockers, which are for PE materials only and are NOT to be used for storing books or other classroom equipment.